QuiqFlow-Chat/chat-system/README.md

 - `GET /:id/getUserConversationsById`: Get a specific user-conversation relationship (protected)
 - `DELETE /deleteUserConversations`: Remove a user from a conversation (protected)

-All protected routes require a valid JWT token in the Authorization header.
+All protected routes require a valid JWT token in the Authorization header with format: `Bearer <token>`.

 ## Socket.IO Events